 Mortgage-Backed Collateralized Debt Obligation

 A mortgage-backed CDO owns parts of many individual mortgage bonds.
 On average, a mortgage-backed CDO owns parts of hundreds of individual mortgage bonds.
 The mortgage bonds, in turn, contained thousands of individual mortgages.
 Thus, a mortgage-backed CDO is seen to reduce the risk of a small-scale housing crisis by diversifying across many mortgage bonds.

 A mortgage-backed CDO was considered a very safe investment instrument prior to the 2008 financial crisis.
 However, such CDOs were particularly susceptible to a systemic collapse of the global housing market.
 In 2007-2008, house prices fell across the world.

-Thank you for reading CFI’s explanation of a collateralized debt obligation.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Collateralized Debt Obligation (CDO).
 To keep learning and advancing your career, the following resources will be helpful: